Nottingham Panthers: Life after Neilson: Chernomaz to Wallace

-Pacha arrives as CEO; Neilson returns
+Pacha arrives as CEO; coaching changes

 In May 2022, Nottingham announced they had parted ways with Director of Hockey Gui Doucet after three years in the role.
-The club subsequently appointed former Dundee Stars head coach and general manager Omar Pacha into a newly-created role of chief executive officer.
+The club subsequently appointed former Dundee Stars head coach and general manager Omar Pacha into a newly created role of chief executive officer.

 The same month, Pacha's first move of note was to name American Gary Graham as the new Nottingham Panthers head coach.
 Graham arrived having most recently coached USHL side Omaha Lancers.
 He was also previously the coach of Pensacola Ice Flyers and Fort Wayne Komets.

 However, Nottingham parted company with Graham in November 2022.
-The team sat sixth in the standings with a 6-8-1 record but had failed to deliver consistent results under Graham's leadership.
+The team sat sixth in the standings with a 6–8–1 record but had failed to deliver consistent results under Graham's leadership.
 The Panthers then announced that Corey Neilson had returned as head coach until the end of the 2022–23 season.
-Neilson had previously played with Nottingham from 2006-2013 and coached the team from 2008-2018.
+Neilson had previously played with Nottingham from 2006 to 2013 and coached the team from 2008 to 2018.

+Nottingham finished the 2022–23 season in 7th place with 47 points and a 21–28–5 record from 54 games, after which Neilson stepped down as head coach to take up an opportunity elsewhere in Europe.

+In April 2023, Nottingham confirmed the arrival of Frenchman Jonathan Paredes as the club's new head coach from the 2023–24 season.
+Paredes arrived from French Ligue Magnus side Jokers de Cergy-Pontoise, who he had coached for six years and taken from the French second tier to the upper reaches of the French top division.

+On 28 October 2023, during a Challenge Cup game against the Sheffield Steelers, Panthers forward Adam Johnson was fatally injured after an on-ice collision resulted in his throat being slashed by Steelers defenceman Matt Petgrave's skate.
+Immediately following the incident, the game was abandoned and medical personnel attempted to save Johnson's life, but to no avail.
+The incident is currently under police investigation.

+Following the incident the Panthers would sign free agent Simon Després, Austin Farley from HC Nove Zamky and young English defender Joseph Hazeldine from the Fehérvár Hockey Academy 19.
+On 20 November 2023, Swedish defender Viktor Björkung departed the club for HK Spišská Nová Ves.

+On 8 November 2023, the Panthers announced that they were withdrawing from the 2023–24 Challenge cup competition.
+On 26 November 2023, Panthers returned to playing with a 2–4 loss to the Belfast Giants but won their second game back 4–2 against the Cardiff Devils.
+The Panthers would earn a record of 14–24–8 following the incident.